 - Free to enter

 Back in the early 1900s, Battery Spencer was one of the main protection points for the San Francisco Bay.
-It featured multiple 12″ guns that were operated by the military and a few buildings for housing the generators and shells.
+It featured multiple lookout points that were operated by the military and a few buildings for housing the generators and shells.
 It was used on and off until World War II when a lot of it was scrapped for war efforts.
 Today it is just a piece of history that you can walk around and enjoy.

 Viewing the Golden Gate Bridge

 After driving up the short and steep Conzelman Road, you will reach the parking area for Battery Spencer.
 As I said above, there are only a dozen or so spots here, so depending on when you go, it can be jam-packed.
 After grabbing a parking spot, you will start the less than a quarter-mile walk up to the viewpoint.